mattthughes/Last-Trophy/TESTING.md

 - Fixed Admin Guide deletion error.
 Orginally one of the user stories was to allow the admin user to delete guides on the front end if they needed to.
 Originally this didnt work with the test function I was using.
 In order to fix this I added an if statement checking if the admin user was making the request, if they were to return the objects author allowing the admin user to access this view.
 To make sure I also allowed the orginal guide user to still delete there own guides, I added an else statement to return this view if the author was making this request which fixed these issues.
 - Fixed placeholder trophy issue orginally, when the admin user created a trophy from the frontend the placeholder image would not display correctly along with the edit and delete buttons.
 The only way to then delete this trophy was from the backend, to try and fix this I tried to make the image field mandatory, so an image had to be submitted along with trying to change the image path none of this worked.
 During testing I noticed after the else statement I missed the end if so the if statement was never ending.
 To fix this I added the end if below the else behaviour which fixed this issue.
 - Fixed scroll effect on the games detail page.
 The user was able to on all devices scroll to the right hiding certain content and seeing the edge of the page.
 To fix this I removed the class row from the div element which fixed this issue.
+- Fixed sign up html errors by instead of using the template form as p I created the form element myself and made the required changes as I was unable to fix these errors by using the form as p changing this fixed these errors.

 ### Known Bugs